Financial aspects and final demand.

 • Communicate transparently with customers, e.g., include disclaimers or guidance suggesting that car-sharing is not a replacement for walking, biking, or public transit where feasible, and cooperate with public transportation operators when relevant.

-Material aspects and substitution
+Material aspects and market dynamics

 • Create products that use fewer materials without compromising functionality.